Qowaiv/Qowaiv/src/Qowaiv.Diagnostics.Contracts/README.md

 # Qowaiv Diagnostics Contracts
-This packages contains attributes to define (expected) behaviour on code.
+This packages contains attributes to define (expected) behavior on code.

 ## Impure attribute
 Opposed to the `[Pure]` attribute, the `[Impure]` attribute indicates that a